Plaintain herb

 overhanging roof.

-wall blends well with
+The newly rebuilt wall blends well with the

-however it also
+original design however it also obscures

-view of the home.
+the rear view of the home.

-The over hanging roof of the west or front balcony of the Robie house provides a semi secluded sanctuary
+The over hanging roof of the west or front balcony of

 above the hustle of local traffic.
-Large planters are placed through out the exterior of the home.
+Large planters are

-Although the house has a fortress like appearance This balcony was oddly designed to be accessed from the
+This balcony was oddly designed to be accessed from

-street level.
+the street level.

-A sign of an earlier more peaceful time, or the Japanese influence in the design?
-Probably both.
-The world
+A sign of an earlier more peaceful time, or the

-was not at war as it would be by 1914.
+world was not at war as it would be by 1914.

-Archival Photofiles, Special Collections Research Center, University
+Archival Photofiles, Special Collections Research

 Digital Photography by